Cambridge Academy of English ( CAE )

 CAE Terms & Conditions apply if you are booking directly through the school.
 If you book through one of our Educational Travel Organisers (ETOs), their Terms and Conditions may apply.
 Any significant amendments, queries, complaints or payment issues should therefore be discussed with your ETO.
+These terms and conditions include special conditions for the duration of the Covid 19 pandemic.

 1. Adult general & examination courses – minimum age 16 years.
 There is no maximum age limit.